Images

-Images can be either pictures from your /Assets/images folder, or one of the built-in icons.
+Images can be pictures from your local /Assets/images folder, remote images, or one of the built-in icons.

 Pictures are shown at their natural size by default; you'll usually want to add the `resizable()` modifier to make them scalable: